DrayerSivertsen/CourseNotes/os/modes.md

 5. set new process usp to point at utack TOP and uspsr to Umode

 Every 16mb is a different processes page table

+A page table has 4k entries each entry has:
+- domain
+- kernel rw
+pattern of page table: 0x 4 1 2

+in newer versions of ARM the domain has been removed

+page table entry setting 258 entries because
+256 mb of ram + 2 mb of I/O

+80000 = 80mb

+0xC32 sets the page table entry to be read/writable by user mode process

+change p->usp (int*)VA(0x100000); to 2mb

+once at virtual address you can locate the physical address using the page table